 Maximising Velocity Points with the Amex Velocity Platinum Card

-There’s no limit to the number of Velocity Points that could be earned using the Amex Velocity Platinum Card.
-Earn rewards without capping or tiering at the following rates:
+Using the Amex Velocity Platinum Card, rewards can be earned without capping or tiering at the following rates:

-The Amex Velocity Platinum Card also allows up to four Additional Cards under the one account.
-At no extra annual fee.
-This means primary Card Members could earn even more Velocity Points when a partner, trusted child or other Additional Card Member spends on the account.
-Additional Cards have their own unique Card number, making it easy to identify who’s spent what – and how much.
+The Amex Velocity Platinum Card also allows up to four additional cardholders under the one account, at no extra annual fee.
+This provides an avenue for earning extra points when a partner, trusted child or other additional cardholder spends on the account.
+Additional cards have their own unique number, making it easy to identify who spent what – and how much.

-Beyond the mechanics of earning Velocity Points, it’s worth considering how to maximise those rewards with the Amex Velocity Platinum Card.
-For instance, using the Card to pay for everyday purchases can really rack up the points.
+Beyond the mechanics of earning Velocity Points, also consider how to maximise those rewards with the Amex Velocity Platinum Card.
+For instance, using the card to pay for all possible everyday purchases can help deliver the greatest volume of rewards.
 American Express is accepted by most major businesses in Australia, and many smaller merchants, too.

 There are also services that allow you to pay bills and other expenses using American Express, even where Amex isn’t directly accepted by the merchant.
 Consider platforms like Payment Logic Personal and Sniip for personal bill payments, and services such as Pay.com.au (affiliated with Point Hacks) for business spends.